tektronix/python-package-ci-cd/actions/find_unreleased_changelog_items/readme.md

 This action will parse the repository's `CHANGELOG.md` file to determine if there are any unreleased items.
 It will fail if it cannot find any unreleased items, as this means that the package is not ready for a new release.
+This action will also fail if it cannot find any merged PRs since the last release, as this also means that the package is not ready for a new release.

 This action will populate two files in the [`python-semantic-release` templates directory](https://python-semantic-release.readthedocs.io/en/latest/configuration.html#config-changelog-template-dir).